shawlucas/oot_src_1.0/README.md

-Legend of Zelda: Ocarina of Time NTSC 1.0
+# Legend of Zelda: Ocarina of Time NTSC 1.0 Disassembly

 Put a decompressed Ocarina of Time 1.0 ROM in the folder, named "baserom.z64"